AriFordsham/GHCWiki/sebastian-and-simon.md

 - Paper
   - \ctcon binds term names only.
 Should we also bind type vars?
 What about type constraints?
 The latter become constraints on their own.
     - Really depends on whether we assume `Delta` to be in prenex form.
 We have to convert anyway when we go to nabla!
+    - The difference in scoping between Delta and Nabla means we actually have to thread aroudn two Gammas.
+Very weird!
     - Hence I propose to have `x ~ K as ys` as the constructor constraint.
 No `Theta`, no bindinig occurrences.
   - Notation: and+or   OR   union+,?
     - The way we use Delta/Nabla, it's more like a formula than a refinement type